mzdaniel/saltdemo/readme.rst

 Installing Salt
 ===============

-Installiing Salt is straightforward.
+Installing Salt is straightforward.
 This documentation explains installation on a Ubuntu system, and was developed on a machine running Xubuntu 13.04.

 See `Salt's installation documentation